Topics: VA Loans & Military Relocation Buying & Selling Hill Country & Neighborhoods Property Tax & Homeownership

 Can I sell my home to a VA buyer in San Antonio?

 Yes — and it is very common in San Antonio given the large military population.
 Selling to a VA buyer is straightforward when your listing agent is experienced with VA transactions.
-Key considerations: the home must meet VA Minimum Property Requirements (MPR); a VA appraisal will be ordered; and certain closing costs must be paid by the seller that a VA buyer cannot pay.
+Key considerations: the home must meet VA Minimum Property Requirements (MPRs); a VA appraisal will be ordered, which is a lending-eligibility screen and not a substitute for a home inspection; and certain fees cannot be charged to a VA buyer.
+Those non-allowable fees may be paid by the seller, but they can also be absorbed by the lender's 1% flat charge or covered by a lender credit — so they are a negotiation point, not an automatic seller cost.
+Separately, VA treats seller concessions above 4% of the property's established reasonable value as excessive; paying a buyer's closing costs or customary discount points does not count toward that 4%.
 Understanding these upfront allows proper pricing and negotiation. ↗ How to Sell to VA Buyers Guide

 What does it cost to sell a home in San Antonio?

-Typical seller costs include real estate commission (paid by the seller under traditional arrangements), title insurance and closing fees (typically $1,500–$3,500), any negotiated buyer concessions, and potential repair or staging costs.
-VA transactions require sellers to pay certain closing costs the VA buyer cannot pay — your listing agent should be fluent in VA transaction structure to price and negotiate accordingly.
+Typical seller costs include real estate commission — commissions are fully negotiable and not set by law, there is no standard or customary rate, and whether a seller contributes toward the buyer's agent compensation is a separately negotiated term of each transaction — plus title insurance and closing fees, any negotiated buyer concessions, and potential repair or staging costs.
+Texas owner's title premiums are set by the Texas Department of Insurance and scale with the sales price: roughly $1,768 on a $300,000 home and about $5,226 at $1 million, plus escrow and closing fees (current TDI rate table).
+Who pays is negotiable.
+In a VA sale certain fees cannot be charged to the VA buyer — your listing agent should be fluent in VA transaction structure to price and negotiate accordingly.
 Christopher Beal provides a full projected seller net sheet before listing.

 Neighborhoods & Communities